AbdullahArean/AbdullahArean/README.md

 🎓 Pursuing my Bachelors in Computer Science & Engineering at University of Dhaka </br>

-⛵ Blockchain, Machine Learning, AI, Networking Enthusiast ; Diving into Research</br>
+⛵ Machine Learning, AI, Networking Enthusiast; Diving into Research in AI and Applied Machine Learning </br>

 🧑🏽‍💻 C/C++ Programmer With Knowledge of Data Structure and Algorithm; Diving in Problem Solving</br>

-🔥 Learned Java and Python and did project to solve real world problem</br>
+🔥 Learned Java (Spring Boot) and Python (Django) and did projects to solve real world problem</br>

-🤫 Learned Android Development, UI/UX, Database Management System</br>
+🤫 Learned Android Development, UI/UX, and Database Management System</br>

 🌱 You can ask me about Open Source, Academics, Programming in Java/Python/C , Problem Solving<br>